 How To Throw A Four Seam Fast Ball

+The ball exits the hand from the pitcher’s first two fingers and rotates bottom to top from the batter’s perspective roughly 20 times before reaching the plate.
 When you release the ball, rotate your thumb upwards, and your middle and index fingers downward.
 You want the ball to rotate off your index finger when it leaves your hand.
 This twist in your wrist will give the ball its forward top-bottom rotation that will make the ball break.
-Grip this pitch a little tighter than you would on a 4 – seam fastball, putting slightly more pressure on the index finger.

 The hand should be higher then and well outside the elbow at release point.
 Do not curl the wrist inside the forearm, this reduces ball velocity.
 What’s interesting about Madison Bumgarner is that he wasn’t allowed to throw a curve ball until he was 16 year old, according to an article in Sports Illustrated.
 Here’s a fantastic two-seam fastball to opposing pitcher Lance Lynn.
 Here are some pictures of finger placement for the two-seam fastball.

 To add movement, the ball can be gripped off-centre .
 The index finger slides off to the thumb side of the ball, and the pinky raises up on the opposite side of the ball.
 The ring finger and pinky finger rest on the side of the ball to give it balance.